 The next step is bankruptcy, but because this is worthy of an article in itself, we won’t go into details here.

-Defaulting on any loan will also leave a blemish on your credit rating, signalling to lenders that you have been unable to make repayments in the past.
+Defaulting on any loan will badly affect your credit score, signalling to lenders that you have been unable to make repayments in the past.
 This will make it more challenging to secure funding in the future, so it’s of paramount importance that you avoid default.

 If you’ve got an unsecured loan and you’re worried about defaulting, here’s what to do.

-• Speak to an accountant.
-Missing loan payments is usually indicative of cash flow issues or poor financial management.
-Speaking with an accountant may reveal ways to free up cash from other areas of your business, giving you the money you need to pay.
+- Speak to an accountant.
+Discuss with an accountant and find ways to efficiently manage your cash flow and ways to free up cash from other areas of your business, giving you the money you need to pay.

 Ultimately, it’s usually possible to avoid defaulting on an unsecured business loan by being diligent with your business finances.
 Sometimes unexpected things happen, and businesses can find themselves in dire straits surprisingly quickly, but there are steps you can take to avert disaster.